webis-de/PUS-23/README.md

 # Science Analytics Wikipedia

-This repository contains information and code concerning Science Analytics Wikipedia.
+This repository contains information and code concerning the project Tracing Innovations on Wikipedia.

 ### documents